nikhilreddybilla28/Flipr-Stock-price-prediction/README.md

 # Flipr-Stock-price-prediction
-stock price prediction of different stocks based on time series data  predicting price ofnnew stocks .
+stock price prediction of different stocks based on time series data  predicting price of new stocks .